Losant/eea-examples/rust/README.md

 ## Code Description

-The Rust code for this example EEA app is all located within the `src` folder.
+The Rust code for this example EEA app is located within the `src` folder.

 Code file descriptions:

 ### Interactive CLI - *cli.rs*

 A simple interactive CLI built with the Rust std IO crate.
-This is meant to run in a separate thread and insert user input into a queue (`user_input_queue`).
+This is meant to run in a separate thread, and this inserts user input into a queue (`user_input_queue`).

 Accepts the commands info, direct, and exit.
-Direct requires a direct id and JSON payload string e.g. `direct myId123 { "temp": 98.7 }`.
+Direct requires a direct ID and JSON payload string e.g. `direct myId123 { "temp": 98.7 }`.

 ### App Config / Header - *configs.rs*

 Shared globals and structs.

-The config file, `resources/eea_config.toml`, is lazy loaded into the `CONFIGS` object using the Rust crate one_cell which is currently experimental in the std crate.
+The config file, `resources/eea_config.toml`, is lazy loaded into the `CONFIGS` object using the Rust crate one_cell.

 ### EEA API - *eea_api.rs*